openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 However, "seed" posts that you create in content-specific discussion topics before a course starts or before the unit is released are immediately visible on the **Discussion** tab, even though the containing category or subcategory names are not visible.
-We recommend that you do not create posts in content- specific discussion topics before a unit is released.
-For more information about release dates and the visibility of components, see ee :ref:`Controlling Content Visibility`.
+We recommend that you do not create posts in content-specific discussion topics before a unit is released.
+For more information about release dates and the visibility of components, see :ref:`Controlling Content Visibility`.

 In contrast, :ref:`course-wide discussion topics<Create CourseWide Discussion Topics>` that you create on the **Advanced Settings** page in Studio,